nus-cs2103-AY2122S2/ip/docs/README.md

 - `INDEX` would be the index of the task to be deleted from the list.

-Example usage : `mark 1`
+Example usage :
+`mark 1`
+`unmark 1`

+Expected outcome:

-Expected outcome: TaskJamie will mark the task at index 1 and should show a message `Nice!
+TaskJamie will mark the task at index 1.
+TaskJamie should show a message `Nice!
 I've marked this task as done: task_description` and TaskJamie would Mark and `X` on that task to signify that the task is done.
 The negation is true as well (for unmark).